SenseiBao/MobTalkerSDK/README.md

 ## TO DO

-- [ ] Build A Dummy Script For Testing
+- [x] Build A Dummy Script For Testing
 - [ ] Build A Bunch of Basic Commands
 - [ ] Build The Compiler
+- [ ] Build The Terminal VN Game Engine

 ## Features